 That’s it, just a simple little reverse Hide and Seek.
 But oh, the variations!

 The Tiger, for example, is under no obligation to pop out upon being discovered, forcing the hunters to come closer to verify his hiding place.
-(Any person who touches Home before the Tiger actually pops out is out.)
+(Any person who touches Home before the Tiger actually pops out is tagged.)

 Nor is the Tiger obligated to remain hidden until someone discovers him, perhaps waiting until all the hunters have passed him by and then springing out between them and Home.
 A particularly crafty Tiger might not even hide to begin with, just sneaking around in the gloom until he can spring out behind all the hunters.